xperimental/nextcloud-exporter/README.md

 $ nextcloud-exporter --help
 Usage of nextcloud-exporter:
-  -a, --addr string          Address to listen on for connections. (default ":9205") -c, --config-file string   Path to YAML configuration file.
+  -a, --addr string          Address to listen on for connections. (default ":9205")
+      --auth-token string    Authentication token.
+Can replace username and password when using Nextcloud 22 or newer.
+  -c, --config-file string   Path to YAML configuration file.
       --login                Use interactive login to create app password.
   -p, --password string      Password for connecting to Nextcloud.